Leaving the Church Can Justify Termination of Employment

-Pursuant to Article 140 of the Basic Law in conjunction with Article 137, paragraph 3, sentence 1 of the WRV, each religious society organises and administers its own affairs within the limits of the laws applicable to all.
-In addition to the established churches, this right also applies to the charitable institutions associated with them.
-It enables them, within the limits of the law applicable to all, to regulate church service, also within the framework of employment relationships based on private law, in accordance with their self-image.
-According to the Basic Regulations of Church Service in the Framework of Church Employment Relationships of 1993, leaving the Catholic Church is a serious breach of loyalty which does not permit the employee's continued employment.
-In proceedings for protection against dismissal, the labour courts have to weigh the fundamental rights of the employees - for example, to freedom of faith and conscience - against the right of self-determination of the religious society.
+Pursuant to Art.
+140 GG in conjunction with Art.
+137 para.
+3 sentence 1 WRV, every religious society orders and administers its affairs independently within the limits of laws applicable to all.
+This right extends not only to established churches but also to their associated charitable institutions.
+It enables them, within the limits of laws applicable to all, to regulate church service, even within the framework of employment relationships based on private law, in accordance with their self-understanding.
+According to the Basic Order of Church Service within the framework of ecclesiastical employment relationships from 1993, withdrawal from the Catholic Church constitutes a serious breach of loyalty that does not permit continued employment of the staff member.
+In unfair dismissal proceedings, labour courts must balance the fundamental rights of employees – such as freedom of belief and conscience – with the right to self-determination of the religious society.

-The Second Senate of the Federal Labour Court has - like the previous instances - dismissed the action of a social education worker employed by the defendant Caritas Association since 1992 against a dismissal based on his leaving the Catholic Church.
-The plaintiff worked in a social centre where school children up to the age of 12 were looked after in the afternoons.
+The Second Senate of the Federal Labour Court – like the lower courts – dismissed the claim of a social pedagogue, employed by the defendant Caritas association since 1992, against a termination based on his withdrawal from the Catholic Church.
+The plaintiff worked in a social centre where schoolchildren up to 12 years of age were cared for in the afternoons.
 The religious affiliation of the children is irrelevant.
-Religious content is not taught.
-In February 2011, the plaintiff resigned from the Catholic Church.
-He told the defendant that his reasons for leaving were the numerous cases of abuse in Catholic institutions, the events surrounding the "Pius Brotherhood" and the Good Friday liturgy, which revealed an anti-Judaic tradition in the Catholic Church.
+Religious content is not conveyed.
+In February 2011, the plaintiff withdrew from the Catholic Church.
+To the defendant, he cited as reasons the numerous cases of abuse in Catholic institutions, the events surrounding the “Pius Brotherhood,” and the Good Friday liturgy, in which an anti-Jewish tradition of the Catholic Church becomes apparent.

-By resigning, the plaintiff violated his obligations of loyalty under his employment contract.
-Because of this, it was not reasonable for the defendant to continue employing him as a social education worker.
-According to the church's self-understanding, the plaintiff directly performed "service to people" and thus participated in the mission of the Catholic Church.
-As a result of his leaving the church, according to the defendant's understanding of faith, he lacked the suitability for continued employment within the framework of the community of service.
-It is true that the plaintiff's freedom of faith and conscience also carries great weight.
-However, in this case it had to take second place to the defendant's right of self-determination.
-In the present case, the defendant cannot be forced by the state courts to continue to employ an employee in the proclamation-related area who has not only failed to meet the requirements of church loyalty in a single point, but has renounced the Catholic religious community altogether.
-In contrast, the plaintiff's length of service and age were of no consequence.
-There are also employment opportunities for social education workers outside the Catholic Church and its institutions.
+By his withdrawal, the plaintiff violated his contractual loyalty obligations.
+Consequently, it was unreasonable for the defendant to continue employing him as a social pedagogue.
+According to the Church's self-understanding, the plaintiff directly rendered “service to humanity” and thus participated in the missionary mandate of the Catholic Church.
+As a result of his withdrawal from the Church, the plaintiff, according to the defendant's understanding of faith, lacks the suitability for continued employment within the service community.
+While the plaintiff's freedom of belief and conscience also carries significant weight, in this case, it had to yield to the defendant's right to self-determination.
+In the present case, the latter cannot be compelled by state courts to continue employing a staff member in a mission-related area who has not only failed to meet the Church's loyalty requirements on a single point but has entirely disassociated himself from the Catholic faith community.
+In contrast, the plaintiff's length of employment and age ultimately carried no weight.
+Furthermore, employment opportunities for social pedagogues exist outside the Catholic Church and its institutions.

 Federal Labor Court, Judgment of April 25, 2013 - 2 AZR 579/12 -